asantonio/petclinic-sfx/README.md

 <img height="480" align="center" alt="clickanddrag" src="media/clickanddrag.gif">.
 </p>

-Click on a trace to view the Distributed Trace of a single request as it touches various spans within an application.
+Click on a trace to view a single request as it touches various spans within an application.
 SignalFx instrumentation is able to pick calls to common libraries and frameworks.

 https://github.com/signalfx/signalfx-java-tracing#requirements-and-supported-software